What You'll Learn

 “In middle school, kids don’t want to be different,” she says, “and they might try to develop an identity that reduces their experience of shame and humiliation in front of their peers.”

 While you may have little control over this situation as a parent, the best thing you can do to resist it is to continue fostering a love of learning.
-Look for opportunities for your child to pursue his interests outside of school and meet other kids who share his interests.
+Look for opportunities for your child to pursue their interests outside of school and meet other kids who share their interests.

 Does your child have a skills deficit?

-If you continue to see an unmotivated kid that’s underperforming, it may be because she hasn’t developed the skills she needs to thrive, because of a learning or language disorder, or executive function weaknesses.
-When a child encounters difficulty, especially if the problem hasn’t been identified, his reaction may be to stop trying in the area that’s frustrating for him.
+If you continue to see an unmotivated kid that’s underperforming, it may be because they haven’t developed the skills they need to thrive, because of a learning or language disorder, or executive function weaknesses.
+When a child encounters difficulty, especially if the problem hasn’t been identified, their reaction may be to stop trying in the area that’s frustrating for them.

 “We call it a learned helplessness,” Dr. Fuhrman explains.
 “When they find they’re not meeting the level of success, kids have a tendency to give up, because whatever they’re doing just isn’t working.”

 These difficulties may pop up at different times, as each year’s curriculum requires higher levels of skill.
 Kids with reading disorders like dyslexia may begin to struggle around first grade, when reading becomes important, as well as third grade, when material starts to get more complex.
 Many executive functioning issues become visible at the beginning of middle school, where students are expected to be a lot more independently organized, both with their work and with their belongings.

 As these skills deficits become more and more difficult to hide, students who are embarrassed or frustrated by their struggles often stop trying to conquer them.
 With help, kids with skills deficits can eventually start to excel in school by learning ways to manage these difficulties and by utilizing school resources that enable them to play to their strengths.